Active Litigation

 The Society’s resources are limited.
 Our preference is to support cases that can not only provide relief for aggrieved parties but result in precedent setting case law discouraging similar activities in the future.
 Below are legal cases the Society is currently supporting:

-AA Market v.
-City of St. Louis, 22nd Circuit (City of St. Louis)
+Greg Tumlin and Fred Hale vs. City of St. Louis, Comptroller Darlene Green, Treasurer Adam Laynes and Mayor Tishaura Jones 22nd Circuit (City of St. Louis)

 Lane v.
 City of St. Louis, 22nd Circuit (City of St. Louis)

-This action seeks to invalidate the newly-created City Charter Commission of the City of St. Louis, created as a way to bypass the Board of Aldermen and the initiative process in revising or amending the City Charter.
-A successful outcome will force all City Charter amendments to be proposed only by the voters or the Board of Aldermen and not some unaccountable group appointed by the Mayor.
+This action sought to invalidate the City Charter Commission of the City of St. Louis, created as a way to bypass the Board of Aldermen and the initiative process in revising or amending the City Charter by means of an unelected body answerable to no one.
+As a result of the suit, the City has admitted that all City Charter amendments must be proposed only by the voters or the Board of Aldermen and not by some unaccountable group appointed by the Mayor.
+The plaintiff is asking the Missouri Court of Appeals to order a permanent injunction to prevent a change of position by the City in the future.

 Rothmiller v.
 City of Pine Lawn, 23SL-CC05492 (St. Louis County)